 Once your guests have arrived, you will need to inform the council of their arrival via email to firstname.lastname@example.org.
 The council has a statutory duty to ensure their safety and wellbeing and will therefore set up a welfare check to make sure they are well, make assessments to see if they have any further needs and/or signpost them to local support.

-Sponsors are asked to provide accommodation for a minimum of six months and can receive an optional ‘thank you’ payment of £350 per month for up to the first 12 months of sponsorship paid in arrears.
-This payment is limited to one monthly payment per residential address, regardless of the number of individuals sponsored.
-Payments will stop when the sponsorship ends.
+Hosts are asked to provide accommodation for a minimum of six months and can receive an optional ‘thank you’ payment of £350 per month for the first 6 months of hosting paid in arrears.
+The payment will increase to £500 from month 7 of hosting.
+This payment is limited to one monthly payment per residential address, regardless of the number of individuals hosted.
+Payments will stop when the hosting ends.

 If your guest moves out of your home for any reason, you must inform your local council at the earliest opportunity as you will need to let them know that you are no longer eligible for the monthly payments.